 Remember that you will be burning a lot of calories on this trek and you'll need to pack some food for yourself in areas where you'll be camping.
-This is what Dal Bhat looks like when you are out trekking.

 Basic is the best answer.
 Expect shared bathrooms and thin foam mattresses.
 Accommodation will improve as the trek becomes more popular.
 A foam roll up yoga style mat can help with hard beds and when camping.

 Accommodation is not likely to fill up due to the treks remoteness.
 Forget booking in advance.
 Ear plugs can help with early mornings or in case you have a snoring neighbor.
-Baby wipes for the bathroom are a necessity for most.
+Wet wipes for the bathroom are a necessity for most.
 Otherwise it's a bucket of water and squat toilets.

 Running hot water is not available in taps.
 Buckets of hot water are available.

 During the colder months indoor fires are commonplace and often located in common areas or in a kitchen on the coldest of nights.

 Read more and see what trekking accommodation is like in Nepal.